MISSION

 Click here to visit the CCC's fundraising page for Living Water International and please consider donating—anything helps, whether it be $100 or even $5.
 A little bit can make a big difference!

-• Italy's Premiere Protestant News Publication Discusses The CCC
+• Italy's Premier Protestant News Publication Discusses The CCC

-Italy's Premiere Protestant News Publication Discusses The CCC
+Italy's Premier Protestant News Publication Discusses The CCC

 Riforma, Italy's premiere Protestant news publication, has reported on the Covenant Christian Coalition in a piece that discusses internal concerns raised by members of the World Evangelical Alliance about the WEA's seeming shift on important theological and moral issues, as well as its increasing ecumenical ties with the Roman Catholic Church.